wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-Reference.md

 * [2018-Uber-Code Migration in Production](https://eng.uber.com/schemaless-rewrite/): Rewriting the Sharding Layer of Uber’s Schemaless Datastore.

+* [2018-PHP to Go: How we boosted API performance by 8X](https://www.kairos.com/blog/php-to-go-how-we-boosted-api-performance-by-8x): In this article we share why we made the move, how it’s radically improved performance, and some lessons learned along the way.

 ## CheatSheet

 * [Go Cheat Sheet](https://github.com/a8m/go-lang-cheat-sheet): An overview of Go syntax and features.